cerbero90/enum/README.md

 ### Keys resolution

-With the term "key" we refer to any element defined in an enum, such as names, values or methods implemented by cases.
+With the term "key" we refer to any element defined for an enum case, such as its name, value or public methods.
 Take the following enum for example:

 ```php
 enum BackedEnum: int